 - E7.
-Prior to the commencement of operation, an Operational Traffic Noise Management Strategy (OTNMS) must be prepared by a suitably qualified person, to ensure that feasible and reasonable noise management strategies for vehicle movements associated with the facility are identified and applied, that include but are not necessarily limited to the following: - driver training to ensure that noisy practices such as the use of compression engine brakes are not unnecessarily used near sensitive receivers; - (b) best noise practice in the selection and maintenance of vehicle fleets: - (c) movement scheduling where practicable to reduce impacts during sensitive times of the day; - (d) communication and management strategies for non-licensee / Applicant owned and operated vehicles to ensure the provision of the OTNMS are implemented; - (e) a system of audited management practices that identifies non-conformances, initiates and monitors corrective and preventative action (including disciplinary action for breaches of noise minimisation procedures) and assesses the implementation and improvement of the OTNMS; - (f) specific procedures for drivers to minimise impacts at identified sensitive receivers; and - (g) clauses in conditions of employment, or in contracts, of drivers that require adherence to the noise minimisation procedures and facilitate effective implementation of the disciplinary actions for breaches of the procedures.
+Prior to the commencement of operation, an Operational Traffic Noise Management Strategy (OTNMS) must be prepared by a suitably qualified person, to ensure that feasible and reasonable noise management strategies for vehicle movements associated with the facility are identified and applied, that include but are not necessarily limited to the following: - (a) mitigation measures fitted to vehicles to minimise truck noise on site, including parking brake compressed air release silencers and squawker reversing alarms fitted to mobile plant, concrete and aggregate trucks; - (b) driver training to ensure that noisy practices such as the use of compression engine brakes are not unnecessarily used near sensitive receivers; - (c) best noise practice in the selection and maintenance of vehicle fleets;

+- (d) movement scheduling where practicable to reduce impacts during sensitive times of the day; - (e) communication and management strategies for non-licensee / Applicant owned and operated vehicles to ensure the provision of the OTNMS are implemented; - (f) a system of audited management practices that identifies non-conformances, initiates and monitors corrective and preventative action (including disciplinary action for breaches of noise minimisation procedures) and assesses the implementation and improvement of the OTNMS; - (g) specific procedures for drivers to minimise impacts at identified sensitive receivers; and - (h) clauses in conditions of employment, or in contracts, of drivers that require adherence to the noise minimisation procedures and facilitate effective implementation of the disciplinary actions for breaches of the procedures.